DeepSegment/FCN-GoogLeNet/README.md

 <p align="center">
   <img src="https://github.com/DeepSegment/FCN-GoogLeNet/blob/master/results/pic_2.png" width="390"/>   <img src="https://github.com/DeepSegment/FCN-GoogLeNet/blob/master/results/pic_3.png" width="400">
 </p>

+## Conclusions

+- VGG16 net outperforms GoogLeNet when dealt with semantic segmentation tasks;
+- A performance drop is expected when FCN is fed with a dataset containing large number of object classes;
+- Objects which have more examples in the training set, e.g. vehicles, humans, are easier to be correctly identified.

 ## Related materials
 ### Here is the presentation given by the authors of the original paper.